Lab-Brat/cheatsheets/cheatsheets/Kubernetes/kubernetes_service.md

 ### Services

-Services are objects in Kubernetes that provides stable networking (IP, DNS name, port) for Pods.
-They are like having a static front-end and a dynamic back-end.
+Services are objects in Kubernetes that provides stable networking (IP, DNS name, port) for Pods, by providing a static front-end and a dynamic back-end.
 The front-end consists of the IP, DNS name, and port that never changes.
 The back-end comprises the list of healthy Pods and can be constantly changing.